 Garza, Broxton lift Brewers to sweep of Orioles

-Matt Garza knew his fellow starting pitchers had set the bar high during the first two games of Milwaukee's three-game series with Baltimore .
-The veteran right-hander continued the trend of strong starts by pitching into the seventh inning to lift the Brewers to a sweep of the Orioles with a 4-0 victory Wednesday night.
+Matt Garza pitched into the seventh inning and Keon Broxton hit a two-run homer to lift the Milwaukee Brewers to a three-game sweep of the Baltimore Orioles with a 4-0 victory Wednesday night.
+Garza scattered five hits with two walks and four strikeouts over 6 1/3 innings for his first scoreless outing of the season.

 Start the conversation, or Read more at Washington Times.